The Vanishing Beast: Chapter Eight

 Henry wasn’t sure what he’d said wrong, or what had changed since Brona knocked on the door, but he tried another question: “What circumstances lead to an intake form being rejected?”

 At that, Lord Anghau finally relaxed again, sitting back on his hands.
 “Under normal circumstances, vague requests,” he said, giving Henry a pointed look as if to say Henry’s evasiveness on the intake form had not escaped him.
-“If a client has made a deal with us within the last six months.
+“If a client has already made a deal with us within the last six months.
 Illegal requests, obviously.
 Sometimes, I’ll reject a form simply because I’m in a bad mood.
 But I do believe you were about to tell me one of your secrets, Mr. Bell.
 I hope you’re not trying to get answers before you’ve fulfilled your end of the bargain; once we sídhe have been promised something, we don’t let go of it easily.”

 Henry sighed.
 He had, actually, hoped Lord Anghau had forgotten.
 “A secret, then,” he agreed, still not sure what to say.
 He could share something he’d learned during a previous case, but most of those weren’t his secrets to give.
 He could tell Lord Anghau how desperately afraid he was that someday soon, someone would need him and he’d fail, but that was too personal, too close, and Henry didn’t think he could speak it out loud.

-Lord Anghaublinked.
+Lord Anghau blinked.
 Then, catching Henry off guard, he threw his head back and laughed.

 Henry fidgeted, nervous.
 “I’m sorry, was that…Was that good enough?”